AC Cantù GS San Paolo: The arrival of Mobil Girgi and return to Serie D

 In 1971, the Mobil Girgi company, engaged in the furnishing sector, took over the company, which became F.C.
 Arredi Girgi Cantù, and paved the way for the return of Cantù to competitive football levels.
 In the season 1972–1973, they won the Prima Categoria and were promoted to Serie D.

 During the first year of Serie D (1973–1974), Cantù finished 13th, with two points more than the relegation places.
 The next year (season 1974–1975), the team was fired from the championship duel with Pro Patria and freedom for promotion to Serie C; finally, the promotion was lost.
 Direct comparisons both ended in a draw, fatal to the team's 1–0 defeat.
 Cantù was promoted on May 14 in Lodi during the recovery against the Fanfulla, which gave mathematics the chance to promotion for Cantù.
 They then separated by three points, with two matches to play.
 The following season was the last in Serie D: the second-lowest disappointing season, and it initiated the decline of society.
 The only positive of this disappointing season was the debut of a player who then won the Scudetto with the Inter shirt: Gianfranco Matteoli.

 Decline

 From that moment, because of the abandonment of the family Girgi for political conflicts, Cantù began an inexorable decline.
 It led to sinking to the bottom in just a few years, playing so many leagues between the Prima Categoria and Seconda Categoria.

 G.S.
 San Paolo

 G.S.
-San Paolo was founded in 1985, and towards the end of the nineties, it even surpassed the glorious city society of A.C.
+San Paolo was founded in 1985, and towards the end of the nineties, it surpassed the city society of A.C.
 Cantù, playing in Prima Categoria.